sidhu177/presentation-aws-lambda/PITCHME.md

 ### Serverless Application Model

 - AWS SAM is Amazon's answer to the serverless phenomenon
-- Serverless could be thought of as an abstraction to cloudformation and SAM is AWS's
+- Serverless makes it easier to write event driven functions and SAM is AWS's abstraction over cloudformation

 ---